pigna90/crewai-workshops/README.md

 This repository is a collection of CrewAI workshops, where the latest workshop is in the main branch (and published via GitHub Pages), while older workshops are maintained as separate branches.

-## Current Workshop: Porto Tech Hub 2025
+## Workshop: Agentic AI with CrewAI

-The main branch contains the materials and assignments for the **Agentic AI: Build a Multi-Agent Application with CrewAI** workshop at [Porto Tech Hub 2025](https://portotechhub.com/conference-2025/).
+The main branch contains the materials and assignments for the **Agentic AI: Build a Multi-Agent Application with CrewAI** workshop.
+This comprehensive workshop teaches participants how to build multi-agent applications using the CrewAI framework.
 The workshop website serves as a central hub to guide participants through the hands-on learning session.

 ## Overview